philku/uconn-googleCloud/assignments/1 WordPress Site/instructions.md

-Assignment Number 1 Due 2/17/20
+# Assignment 1 - WordPress Site

-Read chapters 1 and 2
+1. Read chapters 1 and 2

-Come up with a business/social/any concept.
+2. Come up with a business/social/any concept.

-Create a wordpress website with 4 pages of content for that concept.
+3. Create a wordpress website with 4 pages of content for that concept.

-Screenshot each page including url and send it to me.
+4. Screenshot each page including url and send it to your professor.
 Snip or photo

-Late assignments will be penalized
+## Reference Material